NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 ###### reset_cloth() :

-will reset the cloth particle positions to their initial state and removes any set forces, velocities on them.
+Will reset the cloth particle positions to their initial state and removes any set forces, velocities on them.

 ____